Martinelli’s ‘moment of magic’ earns Arsenal a draw with Manchester City

 Arsenal captain Declan Rice suggested City’s defensive approach was a sign of respect for the Gunners, and he praised Martinelli for his “moment of magic” in grabbing the equaliser.

 “We’ve gained the respect of the opposition.
-They know the quality we have from front to back,” Arsenal’s Rice told Sky Sports.
+They know the quality we have from front to back,” Rice told Sky Sports.

 “We passed and moved well in the first half and in the second, but there was always the threat on the counter.